backand/docs/docs/getting_started/sdk.md

 ### runSigninAfterSignup
 #### Usage
-Tells Backand to seemlessly perform signing in after a user signes up.
+Tells Backand to seamlessly perform signing in after a user signes up.
 This configuration is irrelevant when signing up with a social provider, since the user is always signed in after signing up.
 #### Arguments
 * runSigninAfterSignup - a boolean, true if Backand should perform signing in after a user signes up.